 - The exam is at the LFCC campus (Middletown, or Fauquier – based on where you took the class).
 All details pertaining to testing will be given to you a few weeks before the end of the class.

 Is there a lot of homework outside of class?

 - There are several chapters of reading that have to be done between each class.
 There is a significant amount of material that needs to be studied and memorized in preparation for the National Certification.
 Time Management skills will be important.
-Students have been successful in the past with covering this amount of material in 10 weeks of class time.
+Students have been successful in the past with covering this amount of material in 10 class sessions.

 Is the exam written?
 Is it on the computer or is on paper?

 - The exam is online and is all done on the computer.
 Everything is “written” and there are no auditory sections.

 What is the NHA and what credential can I earn?

 - The NHA is the National Healthcareer Association is a credentialing organization focused on helping individuals and healthcare businesses make a meaningful, positive impact.
 By completing this course, you are eligible to take the Certified Medical Administrative Assistant exam (CMAA).

 What kinds of jobs can I look for if I have this credential?